ninoseki/mihari/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ninoseki/mihari/badge.svg?branch=master)](https://coveralls.io/github/ninoseki/mihari?branch=master)
 [![CodeFactor](https://www.codefactor.io/repository/github/ninoseki/mihari/badge)](https://www.codefactor.io/repository/github/ninoseki/mihari)

-mihari(`見張り`) is a sidekick tool for [TheHive](https://github.com/TheHive-Project/TheHive) for monitoring malicious hosts (C2 / landing page / phishing, etc.) continuously.
+Mihari is a sidekick tool for [TheHive](https://github.com/TheHive-Project/TheHive) for monitoring malicious hosts (C2 / landing page / phishing, etc.) continuously.

 ## How it works

-- mihari makes a query against Shodan, Censys, VirusTotal, SecurityTrails, etc. and extracts artifacts from the results.
+- Mihari makes a query against Shodan, Censys, VirusTotal, SecurityTrails, etc. and extracts artifacts from the results.
-- mihari checks whether TheHive contains the artifacts or not.
+- Mihari checks whether TheHive contains the artifacts or not.
   - If it doesn't contain the artifacts:
-    - mihari creates an alert on TheHive.
+    - Mihari creates an alert on TheHive.
-    - mihari sends a notification to Slack.
+    - Mihari sends a notification to Slack.
 (Optional)
-    - mihari creates an event on MISP.
+    - Mihari creates an event on MISP.
 (Optional)

 ![img](https://github.com/ninoseki/mihari/raw/master/screenshots/eyecatch.png)

 Check this blog post for more details: [Continuous C2 hunting with Censys, Shodan, Onyphe and TheHive](https://hackmd.io/s/SkUaSrqoE).

-You can use mihari without TheHive.
-But note that mihari depends on TheHive to manage artifacts.
+You can use mihari without TheHive but note that mihari depends on TheHive to manage artifacts.
 It means mihari might make duplications when without TheHive.

 ### Screenshots